jonnyg23/obsidian_devlog/KTS TODO.md

 - [ ] Make a removed piece of data look better rather than being blank
 - [ ] Make loadset changes look better and have a name instead of just the loadset number - check for other things that need a name instead of uuids
 - [ ] When tower is moved to release increment revision number up by one
+- [ ] Add dropdown popover menu to status button with ability to change status.

 ## IN REVIEW 🔍